AstuteMonkey/genstrings2/Readme.md

 Options:

-	-a
+* -a
   Instead of overwriting every string, this will preserve existing strings in the strings file.
-	-o <path>
+* -o <path>
   Output target.
-This could be "en.lproj" or "Base.lproj".
-By default, it is "Base.lproj".
+This could be "en.lproj", "Base.lproj", etc. By default, it is "Base.lproj".
-	-s <routine>
+* -s <routine>
   Search for the given routine instead of `NSLocalizedString`.

 Example: